availproject/avail-light/README.md

 # Introduction

-`substrate-lite` is a prototype of an alternative client of [Substrate](https://github.com/paritytech/substrate)-based chains, including [Polkadot](https://github.com/paritytech/polkadot/).
+`smoldot` is a prototype of an alternative client of [Substrate](https://github.com/paritytech/substrate)-based chains, including [Polkadot](https://github.com/paritytech/polkadot/).

 In order to simplify the code, two main design decisions have been made compared to Substrate:

 - No native runtime.
 The execution time of the `wasmtime` library is satisfying enough that having a native runtime isn't critical anymore.

-- No pluggable architecture. `substrate-lite` supports a certain hardcoded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
-Support for other algorithms can only be added by modifying the code of substrate-lite, and it is not possible to plug a custom algorithm from outside.
+- No pluggable architecture. `smoldot` supports a certain hardcoded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
+Support for other algorithms can only be added by modifying the code of smoldot, and it is not possible to plug a custom algorithm from outside.

 ## How to test